veronicasih/mood-playlist/README.md

-# mood-playlist
+# sound cafe
-Discover new songs on Spotify that fit your mood perfectly!
+Select some genres and discover your new favorite songs on Spotify!